lunardao/dao/README.md

 LunarDAO is an investment fund based on lunarpunk philosophy.
 By allocating funds in privacy projects & anonymity tooling we aim to expand freedom and ensure sovereignty.
 Squad wealth leverages collective strength and capture value in the ecosystem by building a portfolio of privacy assets.
 Anyone can exit at any time.
 Members are anonymous hence can participate in building this vision without fear of frozen funds, legal implications or any kind of repression.
 We aim to move to a full anon setup and develop infrastructure for a parallel economy outside of control and centralization.

-LunarDAO's supports research on privacy technologies, listed in the [wiki](https://wiki.lunardao.net), and education strctures such as [Adalan Academy](https://adalanacademy.org), where people can acquire knowledge and master skills in programming and economy while developing a philosophical frame to generate the future path of lunarpunk ecosystem.
+LunarDAO's supports research on privacy technologies, listed in the [wiki](https://wiki.lunardao.net), and education structures such as [Adalan Academy](https://adalanacademy.org), where people can acquire knowledge and master skills in programming and economy while developing a philosophical frame to generate the future path of lunarpunk ecosystem.

 ## Preface

 The moon symbolizes many things, among those transformation and life, strength and power.
 To develop life means continuous transformation.
-Life that is stagnant, that conforms, will cease to exist.
+Life that is stagnant will cease to exist.
 LunarDAO is one part of the expanding forest against surveillance society.
-It was created out of neccessity, but lunarpunks existed long before this DAO.
+It was created out of necessity, but lunarpunks existed long before this DAO.
 The regulatory changes incentivize us to organize our defenses with more persistence.
 We constituted LunarDAO, because we believe in community, decentralization, individual responsibility and contribution to a common mission.
 LunarDAO is a community directed by Lunar Squad.
 It is a practical application of lunarpunk narrative.

 Decades ago, cypherpunks foresaw the rise of censorship and surveillance.
-They understood that cryptography and economic sovereignty were necessary to ensure freedom.
+They understood that cryptography and economic sovereignty are necessary to ensure freedom.
 Bitcoin created an economy outside of financial hegemony and made it possible for people to regain agency.
 Over the years, the voices upholding the cypherpunk mission have become fewer and quieter, drowned out by a flood of easy money.
 The KYC regulated crypto diverged from that foundation.
 The advocates of crypto's liberatory mission lack unity as well as strategy.

 LunarDAO provides such a strategy.